lyngon/redgrease/docs/source/quickstart.rst

 This is the the `'Automatic Expiry' example from the official RedisGears documentation <https://oss.redislabs.com/redisgears/master/examples.html#automatic-expiry>`_.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_example_automaticexpiry.py
-    :caption: Vanlilla - Automatic Expiry
+    :caption: Vanilla - Automatic Expiry

 RedGrease Version
 .................

-This is an example of how the same Gear function could be rewritten using RedgGrease.
+This is an example of how the same Gear function could be rewritten using RedGrease.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_mod_example_automaticexpiry.py
     :caption: RedGrease - Automatic Expiry